unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 	- Scala version 2.10.3
 - **Cluster Computing**:
 	- Apache Spark version 0.9.0 or greater (version 1.0.0 recommended)
-	- Hadoop/HDFS/HBase (Optional) - Choose your preferred version and use in conjunction with HBase.
+	- Hadoop/HDFS/HBase (Optional) - Choose your preferred version

 ###<a name="spark-config"></a>Apache Spark Configuration

 Apache Spark must be configured to use the same version of Hadoop that you have installed.
-One can either [download the correct version directly](http://spark.apache.org/downloads.html), or if no version is listed for the correct flavour of hadoop, one can [build spark](http://spark.apache.org/docs/latest/building-with-maven.html).
+Either [download the correct version directly](http://spark.apache.org/downloads.html), or if no version is listed for the correct flavour of hadoop, you can [build spark](http://spark.apache.org/docs/latest/building-with-maven.html) to support your hadoop version.

 ####<a name="spark-script"></a>spark-run Script